-By: Fred Decker Dragging yourself into work when you're under-the-weather isn't a happy feeling, but it's a common reality of cold and flu season.
+Dragging yourself into work when you're under-the-weather is not recommended, but it does happen and can be especially concerning during cold and flu season.
 It can also be a psychological problem: Statistics compiled by the National Business Group on Health show billions of dollars in lost productivity from the flu alone, and hundreds of thousands of hospitalizations.
 Fortunately, attacking the problem isn't rocket science.
 Here are a few low-cost, common sense steps that can help you protect your office from this seasonal scourge.

 A Hand Out